RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

 Since the initial input has been configured through the webcam input, it becomes important to understand the concepts of "defect" as a basic and fundamental method in the domain of detection.
 In this session, we are going to learn about defects and detect them in our digital video input.

 **Step 1:** Create a file named as **'defects.py'** inside the directory of **'TDoC-2021'**.
 As the name suggests, we are checking for the defects in images taken by webcam using the OpenCV library.
 Open the file your code-editor/IDE.
-The folder Structure would look like the following:
+The folder structure would look like the following:

 ```bash
 ├── TDoC-2021